ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 Fossilised nodes are found using the most recent common ancestor method.

 Let's test whether one type of a mating system is 'significantly' more likely in the common ancestor of great apes.
-First, replace the `AddNode` and `AddMRCA` commands in the control file with `fossil Node1 GreatApes 0`, which sets the Node1 to state 0 and run the analysis.
+First, replace the `AddNode` and `AddMRCA` commands in the control file with `fossil Node1 GreatApes 0`, which sets the Node1 to state 0.
+Update the name of the log file and run the analysis.
 Repeat the analysis but set Node1 to state 1 instead.

 > **Questions to consider:**